 Best activities for your San Francisco itinerary

-If you’re a criminal skim reader, and you’re looking for the essentials, here they are:
+If you’re a serial skim reader, and you’re looking for the essentials, here they are:

 - Golden Gate Bridge